KevinXuxuxu/CChat/README.md

 # CChat
-- a command line tool for chatting.
+- A command line tool for chatting.
-- basic P2P chatting is finished. more functions are to be added including
+- Basic P2P chatting is finished.
+More functions are to be added including
   - multi person chatting
-  - better UI (considering `curses` in Python)
+  - better UI (considering `curses`)

+### Usage

+Basic commands:

+- `name`: set current name to be displayed over conversation.
+- `host`: host a conversation
+	1. `waiting for connection`
+	-  if anyone connects: `[127.0.0.1:54516] trying to connect`
+	- enter `confirm` and start conversation
+- `connect`: connect to a given host
+	1. `where?` enter ip and port `localhost:9527`
+	2. `waiting for acception`
+	3. `confirmed` and start conversation